PADI Rebreather Diver Course: From 39,000 THB

 We then head out on the dive boat for the next two days of open water dives.
 The PADI Rebreather Diver Course also has FIVE open water training dives.
 However as we are so nice and we love diving our Poseidon Rebreather so much, we actually give you SIX dives.
 This allows us one extra fun dive therefore one where no skills need to be performed.
 As a result it's just a dive to give you some extra fun with your Indepth rebreather Instructor.

 You are able to easily do 3 hour dives on your Poseidon Rebreather.
-During your course with us we will be limiting all open water dives to a maximum of one hour.
+During your PADI Rebreather Course with us we will be limiting all open water dives to a maximum of 1 hour.
 This is due to boat logistics.
 However we will be doing three dives a day so we will still be doing 3 hours diving per day.

 On the Open Water Dives there is nothing really new for you to learn.
-You will be continuing with the same skills that you learnt on your pool dives.
+You will be continuing with the same Rebreather skills that you learnt on your pool dives.
 These exercises mostly deal with rebreather emergency management, along with working on your buoyancy.
 Most of all this is something which you are going to find very, very strange to start with.
+If anything the more hours you have on and open circuit, the "more interesting" the rebreather experience,

 Why is buoyancy difficult on a Rebreather?